LI3DS/pg-li3ds/README.rst

 - ``x,y,z`` : Cartesian coordinates
 - or ``range,theta,phi`` : Spherical coordinates

-To be able to express the local point cloud in a fixed reference frame in the srid of the trajectory, we use ``PC_Interpolate(traj,lidar,'t')``  `LI3DS/pointcloud#5`_.
+To be able to express the local point cloud in a fixed reference frame in the srid of the trajectory, we use ``PC_Interpolate(traj,lidar,'t')``.
 If the time interval of a `lidar` patch is fully contained within the time interval of a `traj` patch, `PC_Interpolate(traj,lidar,'t')` provides a new trajectory patch with trajectory samples at the same instants as the lidar points (with an unnormalize quaternion, but normalization will be tackled later).

 In the general case, we have a column of `traj` patches (with strictly increasing time values) and a column of `lidar` patches (with non-strictly increasing time values, due to multi-echo sensors).
 The matching of patches will be carried out using the patch min and max time values.